-102. The preamble of claim 1 of the '867 patent sets forth an intended use of the vector decoupling assembly as "separating and isolating two or more force vectors applied to a safety binding securing a heel portion of a ski boat to a ski."
-I have been informed and understand that, in the related District Court litigation, Patent Owner contends that the preamble merely recites the purpose of the invention, rather than any structural elements of the invention, and hence the preamble is not a limitation.
-MARKERVOLKL-1011, 11.
+The preamble of claim 1 of the '867 patent sets forth an intended use of the vector decoupling assembly as "separating and isolating two or more force vectors applied to a safety binding securing a heel portion of a ski boat to a ski."
+In the related District Court litigation, Patent Owner contends that the preamble merely recites the purpose of the invention, rather than any structural elements of the invention, and hence the preamble is not a limitation.
+MARKERVOLKL-1011, at 11.

-103. However, to the extent that the Board determines that the intended use language is a limitation, it is my opinion that the '772 patent does disclose separate vertical release and lateral release.
+However, to the extent that the Board determines that the intended use language is a limitation, the '772 patent does disclose separate vertical release and lateral release.
 MARKERVOLKL-1005, 8:22-24, 10:13-14, FIGS. 1 and 7.
-Should the Board determine that these portions of the specification do not disclose separation and isolation of two or more force vectors, then it is my opinion that it would have been obvious to modify the teachings of the '772 patent with the teachings of DE '298 to include this feature.
+Should the Board determine that these portions of the specification do not disclose separation and isolation of two or more force vectors, then it would have been obvious to modify the teachings of the '772 patent with the teachings of DE '298 to include this feature.
 Specifically, the '772 patent includes a single spring 9 to bias against both vertical and lateral forces.
 Spring 9 is adjusted by adjustment plug 10.
 This arrangement does not allow independent adjustment for vertical and lateral forces.
 In other words, the adjustment plug changes the compression of spring 9, which will affect the biasing effect against vertical and lateral forces in the same direction-it is not possible to only adjust the biasing force in the vertical direction or only in the lateral direction.
 See, e.g., MARKERVOLKL-1005, 8:9-21.

-104. On the other hand, DE '298 teaches that it is beneficial to allow a ski binding that resists against release of the ski boot in the upward direction and also resists against release of the ski boot in the lateral direction, wherein the resistance can be "dimensioned and adjusted independently of each other."
+On the other hand, DE '298 teaches that it is beneficial to allow a ski binding that resists against release of the ski boot in the upward direction and also resists against release of the ski boot in the lateral direction, wherein the resistance can be "dimensioned and adjusted independently of each other."